 The world of HR variables

 Nicholas Burman

-There is a common perception that if employees are satisfied, they are automatically committed to the organisation and vice versa.
-A satisfied employee is more likely to feel at home in an organisation than a dissatisfied one.
+There is a common perception that if employees are satisfied, they are automatically committed to the organization and vice versa.
+A satisfied employee is more likely to feel at home in an organization than a dissatisfied one.
 A committed employee is also less likely to be dissatisfied.
 In itself, this thought is not without justification.
 There is indeed an interaction between both HR variables.
 The impact of commitment is, after all, strengthened by the degree of satisfaction.

+The world of HR variables